Johanna Lindsey: Personal life

 Johanna Helen Howard was born on March 10, 1952, in Frankfurt, West Germany.
 Her mother was Wanda Donaldson Howard, a personnel management specialist.
 Her father was Edwin Dennis Howard, a soldier in the U.S. Army, stationed in West Germany, where she was born.
 The Howard family moved about a great deal when she was young due to her father's military career.

 Her father always dreamed of retiring to Hawaii, but he died in 1964.
 That year, her family moved to Hawaii, likely to honor his wish.

 In 1970, after she graduated school, she went on a blind date with Ralph Bruce Lindsey, whom she married 4 months later.
 The couple resided in Hawaii and had three children; Alfred, Joseph and Garret.
 After her husband's death, Lindsey moved to Maine and did not remarry.

 Writing career

 Lindsey wrote her first book, Captive Bride, in 1977 "on a whim".
 The book was a success, as have been the forty-nine novels that followed.
 As of 2006 more than fifty-eight million copies of her books had been sold worldwide, and her work has been translated into twelve languages.

 Style

+Family tree of the Malory family from Lindsey’s novels set in the Regency era.

 Owing to their diversity of settings Lindsey's work covers a number of romance subgenres, including historical fiction (medieval, Regency, American frontier, and Viking eras) and science fiction.
-Her most popular books are a series of Regency sagas about the fictional Malory family (see Family Tree).

 Richard Sandomir of The New York Times explained,Lindsey set her passionate tales in many locales, including the Caribbean; the Barbary Coast; England as early as the year 873; Norway, when the Vikings ruled; 19th-century Texas, Wyoming and Montana; and the planet Kystran, in a series of science-fiction bodice-rippers.